sqmasep/eslint-config-eskiu/README.md

 # sq's ESLint config

 No warn are used.
 All rules are set with `error` parameter.
-For now, only `eskiu/ts-react` is available
+For now, only `eskiu/ts` and `eskiu/ts-react` are available

 ## Installation